hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 into mysimbdp-coredms with dierent speeds/velocities together with the change of the number of nodes of mysimbdp-coredms.
 Indicate any performance dierences due to the choice of consistency options.
 (1 point)

+### 4. Performance testing of the deployed platform

 Avg. data produce velocity for each of these test case (runtime of a single producer): finished producing input data at 1738592753.3659682, total runtime: 80.86 s
 (different log mechanism)